gisuNasr/laravel-design-patterns/README.md

-# About singleton design pattern
+# About builder design pattern

-Hey there!
-Let's talk about the Singleton design pattern - it's like having a VIP pass for classes!
-With this pattern, you ensure that a class has only one special instance that everyone can access globally.
+The Builder pattern comes to the rescue when you have a class that has nifty internal methods, which modify the behavior of the class object and return the object itself.

-In our case, we use the Singleton pattern to make sure we have just one UserRepository instance throughout our awesome app.
-Meet the UserRepositorySingleton, the mastermind behind this magic!
-It's responsible for creating and taking care of our UserRepository.
-So, no matter where we are in the app, we're always dealing with the same UserRepository instance.
+In simpler terms, it's like playing with Lego blocks!
+You can use the class and chain its methods together, adding awesome features one after the other, just like building your dream Lego creation piece by piece.

-And guess what?
-This not only makes things faster but also keeps our data consistent, making it a super useful pattern for all kinds of scenarios!
-It's like having a trusty sidekick that's always there when you need it! 🦸‍♀️🦸‍♂️
+So, with the Builder pattern, you have the power to customize your class object step-by-step, making it super flexible and easy to use.
+It's like having a magical toolkit that lets you create the perfect object tailored to your needs! 🚀🧱

-checkout the app/Repositories folder and let me know your amazing ideas
+checkout the app folder and let me know your amazing ideas